Differential scanning calorimetry (DSC analysis) in a laboratory

 This technique is used to understand molecular processes and chemical reactions by studying heat exchanges.

-The principles of Differential Scanning Calorimetry (DSC)
+The principles of Differential Scanning Calorimetry (DSC analysis)

 Glass transition temperatures (Tg) of polymers, metallic glass and ionic liquids.